Best Personal Loans With No Origination Fee in 2024

 How to avoid personal loan origination fees

 The simplest way to avoid personal loan origination fees is to stick with no-fee lenders.
-Still, there are some actions you can take to help you avoid origination fees, even when the lender you’re targeting sometimes charges them.
+Still, there are ways to avoid origination fees, even when the lender you’re targeting sometimes charges them.

 Improve your credit score

 Improving your credit score isn’t an overnight fix, but the effort is worth it.
-Having a good credit score can help you qualify for lower APRs, and lenders might forgo their origination fee to entice you to sign on.
+Having a good credit score can help you qualify for lower APRs, and lenders are less likely to charge origination fees to borrowers with good or excellent credit.

 Apply with banks and credit unions